Puppet-Finland/podman-builder/README.md

 host after the build has finished.
 This can be useful for things like pushing packages to a dnf or apt repository or pushing container images to a registry.

+Also, if the project directory contains a *after.sh* script that will automatically run after the build has finished.
+Note that if you specify a script with `-a <path-to-script>` then the project's after.sh will not run.

 # Debugging

 To extract a Debian package contents use dpkg-deb: